 setup the complete combination of jisx0208 and jisx0201 using mincho.ttc only.
 More information on the TTCap syntax is found on the After X-TT Project page [http://x-tt.sourceforge.jp/].

-The FreeType backend uses the fontenc layer in order to support recoding of fonts; this was described in the section called "The fontenc layer " and especially the section called "The FreeType backend " earlier in this document.
+The FreeType backend uses the fontenc layer in order to support recoding of fonts; this was described in The fontenc layer and especially The FreeType backend earlier in this document.

 Delayed glyph rasterisation